 Official Miami Grand Prix parking tickets are only available for purchase by people who’ve already purchased admission tickets for the F1.
 That applies to campus pass, grandstand and hospitality ticket holders.

 There are over 25 different official Miami Grand Prix parking lots available, some within the campus and some off-site.
-However, you will automatically be issued tickets based upon your admission ticket selection.
+Which car park you go for depends on which grandstand you’re sat in and which ones would be the closer walk.

 You are not allowed to park overnight in any of the official parking lots for the Miami F1.
 Camping is prohibited.
 You must leave at the end of the day and return the next morning.